-- Broken Aesop: Steph and Oona both begin to believe that they don't need the TiMERs to find true love and go to get them removed but then Oona's TiMER finally goes off and found her soulmate in Dan (her sister's boyfriend).
-Instead of deciding to go with Mikey, who she is in love with, Oona breaks up with him and she and Dan are implied to get together in the end like the TiMER predicted at the expense of Steph and Mikey.
+- Broken Aesop: Steph and Oona both begin to believe that they don't need the TiMERs to find true love and go to get them removed but then Oona's TiMER finally goes off and she finds her soulmate, Dan.
+Instead of deciding to go with Mikey, who she is in love with, Oona breaks up with him and she and Dan are implied to get together in the end.

 - Deadpan Snarker: Mikey, in spades.